fizban007/Aperture4_docs/README.md

 $ pip install mkdocs pymdown-extensions
 ```

-Then, clone this repository, and run `mkdocs serve`.
-This will start a
+Then, clone this repository, and run `mkdocs serve` in its root directory.
+This
-development server at `127.0.0.1:8000` by default.
-Any changes you make to the
+will start a development server at `127.0.0.1:8000` by default.
+Any changes you
-documentation can be seen in the browser in real time.
+make to the documentation can be seen in the browser in real time.